openedx/frontend-platform/README.rst

 Exports
 -------

 Note: Better documentation forthcoming.
-In the meantime, if you have any questions, please contact @arch-squad
+In the meantime, if you have any questions, please contact @edx/arch-team

 Core functionality: